 Credit card companies usually do not have specific guidelines.
 However, good candidates are usually those who can no longer afford their minimum monthly payments.
-Credit card settlement offers debt relief to help your credit score without hindering it with a bankruptcy.Find out if you qualify
+Credit card settlement offers debt relief without the stigma or harm of bankruptcy.Find out if you qualify

 What if Creditors Won't Settle?

 Creditors have no legal obligation to negotiate an outstanding balance on credit cards or other loans.
 But they can often recover more funds through debt settlements than other collection methods like hiring a collections agency or attorney.View Alternatives to Settlement

 The best way to resolve your credit card debt or other debt is to enlist the help of a debt settlement company.
 Traditionally, creditors take hardline stances with individual customers who often find they are unable to work with their creditors on developing modified payments.